 Iridescent Shark Facts & Overview

 |Other larger fish

 Scientifically they are known as Pangasianodon hypophthalmus, and they share a family with the Mekong Giant Catfish (one of the largest freshwater fish in the world).

-As a matured adult the iridescent shark can grow up to four foot.
+As a mature adult the iridescent shark can grow up to four feet.
 Many people will buy them as small juveniles and not realize how big they can get.

 The biggest challenge when keeping these fish is having the right size aquarium.
 While a 100 gallon for juveniles will be ok, 300 gallons will be needed as they begin to grow.